It's the main railway station in Italy's capital city so, as you might imagine, it's always mega-busy - some would say chaotic!

 First and foremost, make sure you look as though you know what you're doing - even if you don't.
 The people who hang around Termini looking to make a quick buck (or Euro!) know exactly who to target: anyone who looks bewildered, lost or unsure.
 Anyone who is obviously a tourist.

 Walk with a purpose towards the large concourse.
-If necessary, stand and look at the arrivals board until you get your bearings.
+If necessary, stand and look at one of the arrivals boards until you get your bearings.

 And if anyone approaches you, trying to sell something or "help" you with luggage or directions, tell them firmly "no, grazie" - or say nothing - and ignore them.
 They'll soon get tired when they know you're not prepared to hand over a "tip".